Commands (commands

 method.
 On their own they are useless, so make sure you do that at some point.

-Combining this knowledge with the following section will get your Command-game to the next level.
+type, so you can avoid that kind of silly mistake at first glance!
+Combining this knowledge with the following section will get your command-game to the next level.

 Scoped Commands

-Did you know you can allow different commands to be shown on different chats depending on the chat type, the language, and even the user status in a chat group?
-That’s what Telegram calls Command Scopes.
+Did you know you can show different commands in various chats based on the chat type, language, and even user status within a chat group?
+That’s what Telegram refers to as Command Scopes.

-Now, Command Scopes are a cool feature, but using it by hand can get really messy, since it’s hard to keep track of all the scopes and what commands they present.
-Plus, by using Command Scopes on their own, you have to do manual filtering inside each command to ensure they’ll only run for the correct scopes.
-Syncing those two things up can be a nightmare, and that’s why this plugin exists.
-Check how it’s done.
+Now, command scopes are a cool feature, but using them by hand can get really messy since it’s hard to keep track of all the scopes and the commands they present.
+Plus, by using command scopes on their own, you have to do manual filtering inside each command to ensure they run only for the correct scopes.
+Syncing those two things up can be a nightmare, which is why this plugin exists.
+Let’s check how it’s done.

 The Command